ofekbarshalom/Python/Clash_Of_Clans_Bot/README.md

 # Clash Of Clans Bot

 This project is a bot for automating gameplay in **Clash Of Clans** using **Python**.
 The bot can find and collect elixir, start matches, and deploy troops based on the game state.
+This bot is for the Builder Base battles

 ## Key Features